revel111/GithubDownloader/README.md

 GitHub link should look like this: "https://github.com/revel111/GithubDownloader/blob/master/main.py".

 ## Where can I find downloaded files?
-You can find them in the "downloaded" directory which is located in the directory with scripts or in directory which you specified.
+You can find them in the "downloaded" directory which is located in the directory with scripts or in a directory which you specified.

 ## How to use this application?
-**In the repository you can find two scripts:**
+**In the repository you can find three scripts:**
   - main.py - is used for configuring your tracked files and authentication process.
+  - gui.py - is the GUI version of the console applicaiton.
   - auto_updater.py - is used for running on the background and once per 15 minutes try to update tracked files if a new version is out.

 ## External libraries used: